 - The MONITOR container runs NS1’s monitoring probe daemon and makes observations to endpoints for the purpose of DNS traffic steering and notifications.

-The diagram below shows an example of network topology in which one data center hosts three sets of control services with two edge nodes hosting (each) two sets of edge services.
-In a typical Private DNS or Enterprise DDI deployment, one or more instances of the control services are deployed in a single location (the control node/data center) while multiple edge nodes serve DNS and/or DHCP to local clients.
+In a typical Enterprise DDI deployment, one or more instances of the control services are deployed in a single location (the control node/data center) while multiple edge nodes serve DNS and/or DHCP to local clients.

 Installing all DATA containers within the same data center or region minimizes the replication delay.
 Keeping the CORE containers proximate to DATA containers reduces connection latency for writes to the main database.
 While control services are physically separated from edge services, the architecture allows edge services to operate independently from control services.

 DIST (distribution) containers keep a local copy of the main (control) database at the edge node.
 Deploying the DIST container proximate to the DNS, DHCP, and MONITOR containers at the edge node provide local survivability.
 If the edge containers need to be restarted or redeployed from scratch, they can leverage the local copy of the data from the DIST container to repopulate DHCP configurations, monitoring jobs and feeds, as well as DNS zone and record information.

-For examples on how to deploy core and edge services to hosts, refer to the usage information for control-compose.yml and edge-compose.yml found here: https://github.com/ns1/ns1-privatedns/tree/master/docker-compose.
+For examples of how to deploy core and edge services to hosts, refer to the usage information for control-compose.yml and edge-compose.yml found here: https://github.com/ns1/ns1-privatedns/tree/master/docker-compose.